qpluo/qpluo.github.io/README.md

 1. _Chengdu Yuyixue yu Hanyu Yufa Yanjiu_ [Degree Semantics and the Grammar of Modern Chinese].
 Nanjing: Nanjing University Press, 2022.
 [In Chinese]
 2. _Xiandai Hanyu zhong de Fenpei Lianghua_ [Studies on Distributive Quantification in Modern Chinese].
 Nanjing: Nanjing University Press, 2021.
 [In Chinese]
 3. _Yuyanxue_ [A Coursebook in Linguistics].
 Nanjing: Nanjing University Press, 2019.
 (Co-edited with Xinjia Peng) [In Chinese]
+4. The grammar of measurement in Chinese, special issue of _Taiwan Journal of Linguistics_, 2014.
+(Co-edited with Miao-Ling Hsieh)

 ### **Selected publcations in refereed journals**
 (to be supplied)